itpplasma/MEPHIT/README.md

 $LIBNEO_DIR/vacfield.x AUG 16 /proj/plasma/DATA/AUG/COILS/B{u,l}{1..8}n.asc Fourier vacfield_AUG.in $MEPHIT_DIR/run/AUG_B_coils.h5
 ```

 This should take about 20 minutes and the resulting file uses about 2 GB of disk space.
-Note that the coils are consecutively numbered in the order given on the command line, starting from 1.
+The coils are consecutively numbered in the order given on the command line, starting from 1, and the currents in `config%currents_file` are expected in this order.
+The `config%Biot_savart_prefactor` needs to be set such that the result is given in statampere-turns with the speed of light set to 1.
+Note that this factor is also given in `vacfield_AUG.in`, but it is only used when running with `sum` instead of `Fourier`, together with the currents file.
+This corresponds to the setting `config%vac_src = 0` in `mephit.in`, which then ignores its `config%currents_file`.

 You can also use [GPEC](https://princetonuniversity.github.io/GPEC/developers.html) coil data.
-Assuming the environment variable `GPECHOME` is set to the GPEC directory:
+Assuming the environment variable `GPECHOME` is set to the GPEC directory, the command above changes to:

 ```bash
 $LIBNEO_DIR/vacfield.x GPEC 2 $GPECHOME/coil/aug_b{u,l}.dat Fourier vacfield_AUG.in $MEPHIT_DIR/run/AUG_B_coils.h5